Ciscko/SecuriTree-Frontend/README.md

 STEPS ON HOW TO INSTALL ON YOUR PC?

+METHOD ONE:

+Ensure you have docker installed on your PC, since the application is containerized.
+Open the CMD and run the following:

+ 1. o docker run --name sec-front -p 3000:80 -d francoudev/securitree-repo:securitree-frontend
+ 2. o docker run --name sec-back -e SUPERUSER_USERNAME=yourusername -e SUPERUSER_PASSWORD=yourpassword -p 8000:8000 -d francoudev/securitree-repo:securitree-backend

+This pulls the application images from docker hub and runs the applications.
+The superuser credentials to login to the application can be obtained from the owner of the docker repository.
+Open the browser and navigate to http://localhost:3000.
+Alternatively to set your own superuser credentials, you can clone this repo, set your own credentials in the .env environment variables and rebuild the image then run.
+How to do this?
+See method 2 below.

+METHOD TWO

 1. This is a containerized app using Docker, as a pre-requisite you must install Docker on your PC.
 Checkout this link on how to install Docker: https://docs.docker.com/desktop/windows/install/